 The Armory Show was an homage to the legendary Armory Show held in 1913 in New York City, the first large exhibition of modern art in the United States.
 The Seattle event, held from December 16, 1979, to January 7, 1980, was more irreverent in character, comprising actual weaponry as objets d’art.
 The show would also count among the earliest local appearances of countercultural Seattle icon Steven Jesse Bernstein (1950-1991), who would perform his confrontational poetry numerous times at Rosco Louie during its tenure.

-When Rosco Louie finally closed in December 1982 after a successful run of nearly five years, Reid and Rowland were interviewed by The Rocket, then Seattle’s reigning monthly countercultural newspaper.
+When Rosco Louie finally closed on November 27, 1982, after a successful run of nearly five years, Reid and Rowland were interviewed by The Rocket, then Seattle’s reigning monthly countercultural newspaper.

 “We wanted to associate art, music, film, and people in different disciplines together,” Reid then told The Rocket.
 “I think we succeeded.
 It was one of the few places in Seattle where you could get artists, punk kids, museum curators, and critics in one room and get them all smashed.”